Who’s Driving Software M&A? 10 Private Equity Firms to Know

 Private equity’s appetite for SaaS shows no signs of slowing.
-With deal activity picking up and capital ready to deploy, PE remains the leading force in SaaS M&A. In 2024, PE firms participated in 61% of all SaaS deals, including both platform acquisitions and add-ons by PE-backed strategics.
+With deal activity picking up and ample capital available to deploy, PE remains the leading force in the market.
+In 2025, PE buyers drove SaaS M&A, representing nearly 58% of all transactions.

 High-quality SaaS companies feature predictable, recurring revenues, strong retention, capital-efficient growth, and robust gross margins.
 These fundamentals remain especially appealing in today’s economic environment, where operational efficiency and cash flow matter more than ever.
 It’s no surprise that the most active private equity firms continue to sharpen their focus on software.